-§ 11.9-a Restoration of commodity supply.
+§11.9-a Restoration of commodity supply

-This section sets forth procedures applicable where commodity was provided by and terminated by the same utility and said utility provided the commodity supply, but not distribution service (such utility shall be referred to herein as an ESCO).
+This section sets forth procedures applicable where commodity was provided by and terminated by the same ESCO.

-- (a) An ESCO shall take all actions within its control and, where applicable, consistent with provisions of its agreement to supply commodity, to restore terminated residential service within 24 hours in the following situations: - (1) receipt by the ESCO of the full amount of arrears for which service was terminated; - (2) agreement by the ESCO and the customer on a deferred payment plan and the payment of a downpayment, if required, under that plan; - (3) upon the direction of the commission or its designee; - (4) upon the receipt by the ESCO of a commitment of a direct payment or written guarantee of payment from the social services official of the social services district in which the customer resides; and - (5) where an ESCO has notice that a serious impairment to health or safety is likely to result if service is not restored.
+- (a) An ESCO shall take all actions within its control and, where applicable, consistent with provisions of its agreement to supply commodity, to restore terminated residential service within 24 hours in the following situations: - (1) receipt by the ESCO of the full amount of arrears for which service was terminated; - (2) agreement by the ESCO and the customer on a deferred payment plan and the payment of a downpayment, if required, under that plan; - (3) upon the direction of the commission or its designee; - (4) upon the receipt by the ESCO of a commitment of a direct payment or written guarantee of payment from the social services official of the social services district in which the customer resides; or

+- (5) where an ESCO has notice that a serious impairment to health or safety is likely to result if service is not restored.